 A Nominee is an individual, usually a family member or a dependent of the policyholder nominated by the latter during the proposal stage.
 In the event of the death of the policyholder, the expenses incurred towards the treatment or for the treatment of any other insured person in an Indemnity-based policy or the assured amount in a Benefit policy are paid to the Nominee.

 Even in a situation where the main hospitalisation claim is settled on a cashless basis, i.e., the claim amount is paid to the hospital by the insurer, the related pre- and post-hospitalisation claims are still to be settled with the policyholder on a reimbursement basis.
-Hence, the nomination is of great help even in cases where the policyholder is no more at the time of settlement.
+Hence, the nomination is of great help even in cases where the policyholder is no longer alive at the time of settlement.

 Nomination is made by the policyholder at the time of proposal or anytime after the purchase of the policy.
 The policyholder can decide to nominate any person to receive the policy proceeds.
 However, it is ideal to nominate an immediate family member as a Nominee, such as spouse, children or either of the parents.